Waco Wrongful Death Attorney

 Circumstances that Give Rise to a Wrongful Death Lawsuit

 Many types of accidents can give rise to a wrongful death claim.
 Some of the most common that occur in Waco include:

 Motor Vehicle Accidents

 Car accidents are the leading cause of wrongful deaths.
-Most fatal collisions are preventable and a result of driver negligence, such as texting while driving, driving while impaired, speeding, aggressive behaviors (e.g., weaving, running red lights, driving while fatigued, etc.)
+Most fatal collisions are preventable and a result of driver negligence, such as texting while driving, driving while impaired, speeding, and aggressive behaviors (e.g., weaving, running red lights, driving while fatigued, etc.).

 Medical errors are the third leading cause of death in the U.S. When a healthcare provider makes a significant error resulting in a patient’s death, they may be legally liable.
 Common examples of medical malpractice are misdiagnosis or failure to identify an illness, incorrect treatment, surgical errors, birth injuries, medication errors, and more.

 Workers in high-risk occupations, such as construction, have an increased chance of being severely or fatally injured.
 If their employer failed to provide a reasonably safe work environment or another third contributed to the workplace accident, the family may have a wrongful death claim against those responsible.

-If a defective product results in the death of a consumer, the manufacturer, distributor, seller, or any other party involved in the distribution of the product may be liable in a wrongful death claim.
-A common defective product that results in fatal accidents are flawed vehicles or parts.
+If a defective product results in the death of a consumer, the manufacturer, distributor, seller, or any other party involved in the distribution of the product may be liable for a wrongful death claim.
+A common defective product that results in fatal accidents is flawed vehicles or parts.

 Grounds for a wrongful death claim also commonly arise from bicycle accidents, pedestrian accidents, truck accidents, and criminal acts of violence.